-The premiums are usually fixed throughout the term and people often take out term insurance to tie in with your mortgage.
-Or perhaps you could take out term insurance to cover a commitment to school fees.
-If you survive to the end of the term, there is no pay-out or return of premiums – the policy simply ends.
+You can also take out term insurance to tie in with a commitment that has a specific duration, like school fees.
+If you survive until the end of the policy, then there’ll be no payout or return of premiums – the policy simply ends.

 Whole of life